U.S. charges Volkswagen executive with fraud over emissions scandal

 In Britain, 1.2 million cars are affected and Harcus Sinclair UK, which is being supported by Slater and Gordon, said around 10,000 drivers had already signed up to the legal action before the launch.

-(Additional reporting by Jan Schwartz in Detroit and Ilona Wissenbach in Frankfurt; Editing by Joe White, Mark Potter, Meredith Mazzilli and Bernard Orr)
+(Additional reporting by Jan Schwartz in Detroit and Ilona Wissenbach in Frankfurt)